 - CVS Caremark mail order services - 1.877.347.7444

 - The CVS retail pharmacy location of your choice

-High Deductible Health Plan members should contact Cigna at 1-800-244-6224 to enroll in mail service for maintenance drugs.
+High Deductible Health Plan members should contact their chosen medical carrier to enroll in mail service for maintenance drugs.

 CVS/Caremark’s Step Therapy program, based on FDA guidelines, clinical evidence and research, is an effective way to provide safe, high quality and affordable options, particularly if you are taking a regular prescription medications.
 This program requires you try one medication first to see if it is effective before "stepping" to another medication.

 - The first step is usually a preferred generic medication.